eddrichjanzzenang/eddrichjanzzenang.github.io/_posts/blog/_posts/2021-03-31-error-deleting-S3-notification-configuration.md

 - tech
 - aws
 - terraform
-description: "An article that describes fix and a possible prevetive measure against an error on deleting S3 notification configuration when using terraform "
+description: "An article that describes fix and a possible preventive measure against an error on deleting S3 notification configuration when using terraform "
 ---

 Recently I've been working on project that uses [Terraform](https://www.terraform.io/) to provision different cloud resources like Dynamodb, S3, and Lambda Functions in [AWS](https://aws.amazon.com/).
 I ran into an issue where calling `terraform destroy` would produce the following error.